cjdbarlow/bedside-notebook/disease/cvs/ami.md

 ##Management
-Initial:

 STEMI:
 * For patients with STEMI presenting within **12 hours** of symptom onset, and in absence of conditions suggesting poor survival, reperfusion is recommended
 * Primary PCI is preferred in STEMI if it can be performed within **90 minutes**
 	* Fibronolytic is preferred otherwise, in absence of contraindications
 		* Patients treated with fibrinolytics in a non-PCI capable hospital should be transferred within 24 hours
 		* Rescue angioplasty should be performed on patients with <50% ST recovery after fibrinolysis at 60-90 minutes

 NSTEACS: